byzheng/twrscripts/README.md

 R package [rorcid](https://github.com/ropensci-archive/rorcid) is used to retrieve works from ORCID.
 Package `rorcid` is archived now and there is no alternative R package to access ORCID API in R. This package use two system variables to authenticate orcid (i.e. `ORCID_CLIENT_ID` and `ORCID_CLIENT_SECRET`).

+### Colleague Homepage

+In the tiddlers with tag `Colleague`, field `url` is used as author homepage.
+All `doi`s in the url are assumed as colleague's publications.

 ## Usage

-Function `works_all` is used to retrive works from all resources above.
+Function `works` is used to retrive works from all resources above.